SAP-samples/abap-platform-rap-workshops/rap1xx/rap110/exercises/ex01/README.md

 Now that you've...
 - inspected the generated _Travel_ BO with its two entities _travel_ and _booking_,
-- preview the UI service, and
+- previewed the UI service, and
-- Play around with the Fiori elements _Travel_ app,
+- played around with the Fiori elements _Travel_ app,

 you can continue with the next exercise – **[Exercise 2: Enhance the Data Model of the Base and Projected BO](../ex02/README.md)**